cosmos/ethermint/docs/basics/README.md

 # Basics

-This repository contains reference documentation on the basic concepts of Ethermint.
+This repository contains reference documentation on the basic concepts of Aragon-Chain.

 1. [Accounts](./accounts.md)
 2. [Gas and Fees](./gas.md)